sudhirln92/sudhirln92.github.io/_pages/about.md

   image: "/images/about.jpg"
 ---

-+1.5 years experienced Machine Learning Engineer with proven success in building a successful algorithm and predictive models in the logistic industry.
-Highly proficient at cluster and classification, regression, web scraping, data analysis and visualization.
-Passionate engineer and thriving analyst with the ability to Machine Learning techniques and algorithm development to solve real-world problems.
+Data Scientist with strong programming, statistics and mathematics background.
+Extensive experience with web scraping, data analysis, clustering and predictive modeling.
+Passionate engineer and thriving analyst with the ability to apply data science techniques and algorithm development to solve real‐world problems.